ModDayHippie/IdleGame/README.md

 3.)
 Open Git directory with Pycharm (the whole folder and not just the .py)

-4.) add pythonintepreter file to \venv\Scripts\ rename and replace the existing Python.exe
+4.)
+Open requirements.txt in pycharm and install dependencies

 -------------------------------------------------------------------------